 DPO extension and supplier health exist in a relationship that rewards careful calibration.
 Extending payment terms creates working capital value for the buyer.
 It also shapes the supplier’s working capital position.
 The discipline of Payment Economics addresses this relationship directly because long-term yield depends on a healthy supplier base.

-Mastercard’s 2025 Commercial Card Acceptance Survey, conducted by Harris Poll across more than 1,000 senior financial decision-makers in 10 countries, found that 93% of B2B suppliers say digitizing payments is a top priority, and that the top concern for U.S. suppliers remains manual processing and reconciliation, cited by 42% of respondents (Mastercard, 2025).
+The Mastercard 2025 Commercial Card Acceptance Survey, conducted by Harris Poll across more than 1,000 senior financial decision-makers in 10 countries, found that 93% of B2B suppliers say digitizing payments is a top priority (Mastercard, 2025a).
+Among U.S. suppliers specifically, manual processing and reconciliation rank as the top barrier to card acceptance, cited by 42% of respondents (Mastercard, 2025b).
 Suppliers care about payment predictability and reconciliation efficiency as much as they care about speed.
 An organization that extends DPO by 30 days while simultaneously improving payment predictability and remittance data quality can strengthen supplier relationships even as payment timing shifts.
-The combination of longer terms with better execution earns supplier confidence.

 The Payment Economics approach to DPO extension follows the Law of Positive-Sum Design.
 The practitioner asks: how can we extend effective DPO in a way that also improves the supplier’s experience?
 Virtual cards answer that question directly by paying the supplier on time while deferring the buyer’s cash outflow.
 Dynamic discounting answers it by offering suppliers a choice: receive payment early at a discount, or receive full payment at the standard term.
 Both mechanisms create buyer value while respecting supplier economics.